apocalypsecracker/SHA256_cracker/README.md

 # SHA256_cracker
 This is a CLI tool build to crack hashes at lighting speed with minimal effort.

 From the version 2.2.1 and above, Modes option are introduced for more versatility.
 This gave access to Normal(-n) and Verbose(-v) modes, Eventually modes are improved to be more versatile from version 3.3.3 where Normal mode completely replaced with Multifast(-m) which gave it ability to read hashes from a text file and crack those automatically one by one using specified wordlist.
-If you are using a older version please be wary.
+If you are using a older versions please be wary.

 ## Modes
 - `-v`, `--verbose`